ju8sho/teloxide-telegram-bot-template/README.md

 - Modify the `data.db` path in `src/models/mod.rs` if needed.

 ## Versioning

-Current version: v1.2
-For the versions available, see the [tags on this repository](https://github.com/ju8sho/teloxide-telegram-bot-template/tags).
+For the versions available, see the [repository tags](https://github.com/ju8sho/teloxide-telegram-bot-template/tags).

 ## Contributing